nint8835/docker-iverilog/README.md

 ## Overview

-This image contains the necessary files for running Icarus Verilog
+A debian image that automatically compiles and installs the latest version of Icarus Verilog

 ## Build image